 Arguably, the museums are not the first reason why someone would visit Plaka.
 Most visitors are attracted by the tiny alleys, the beautiful neoclassical houses and the cosy cafes.

-This is understandable, and in all honesty none of the museums in Plaka are very well known.
+This is understandable, and in fact none of the museums in Plaka are very well known.
 Still, they can help you put the pieces in your Athens puzzle together.
 Plus, it’s an easy way to see what the interior of a neoclassical house in Plaka looks like.

 You could easily visit a few of them in a day, as most of them are quite small.
 Here is some more information about the museums in Plaka Athens.